snap-bit/snap-bit.github.io/projects.md

 ---
 layout: page
-title: Projects you can build with snap:bit
+title: Projects you can build
 ---

 We prepared a list of projects for you to start tinkering with snap:bit.
 Snap:bit brings together Snap Circuits and the BBC micro:bit in a completely new learning experience.

-The first projects are light and easy, aimed to introduce you to using snap:bit.
+The basic lessons are light and easy, aimed to introduce you to using snap:bit.
 Then we dive into more exciting projects, derived from real-life use cases.

 ### Basic lessons